 Previously, I received a first-class BSc in Psychology from Bristol in 2006, followed by a Masters in Research Methods the year after.
 The dissertations for both of these degrees looked at how motion information is (or isn't) used during visual search.
 I completed a PhD in 2011 under the supervision of Dr Chris Benton, Professor Iain Gilchrist and Dr Casimir Ludwig.
 My thesis looked at how the human visual system uses velocity information about a moving target when generating orienting saccadic eye movements.
 Following that, I worked as a post-doctoral research assistant in the Bristol Vision Institution Motion Laboratory (M-Lab) with Professor Ian Penton-Voak, Dr Andrew Clark and Dr Jeremy Burn.
 The project looked at biomechanical, social and evolutionary factors that underpin the perception of attractiveness and personality in human gait.

 - BSc(Hons) University of Bristol

 Membership of Professional Bodies

 Life member, Applied Vision Association

 Science communication/science writing

 Research Publications and Outputs

-Etchells, P and Benton, C and Ludwig, C and Gilchrist, I (2011) 'Testing a simplified method for measuring velocity integration in saccades using a manipulation of target contrast.'Frontiers in Psychology, 2 (115).
+Etchells, P.J, Benton, C, Ludwig, C and Gilchrist, I (2011) 'Testing a simplified method for measuring velocity integration in saccades using a manipulation of target contrast.'Frontiers in Psychology, 2 (115).
 ISSN 1664-1078

 Conference or Workshop Item